Name in API: x_frame_options_incorrect_v2

 SecurityScorecard allows the removal of findings if either of the following is true:

-- Endpoint configuration has been changed, and the X-Frame-Options Header has been added to the endpoint.
+- Endpoint configuration has been changed, and appropriate frame embedding protections (e.g., Content-Security-Policy: frame-ancestors or X-Frame-Options) have been added to the endpoint.